cobrowseio/cobrowse-docs-gitbook/sdk-features/redact-sensitive-data.md

 ```

 {% hint style="info" %}
-You are supposed to use the same version of the Cobrowse.io SDK and Compose UI redaction archifacts.
+You are required to use the same version of the Cobrowse.io SDK and Compose UI redaction artifacts.
 Using different versions of Cobrowse.io SDK artifacts is not supported.
 {% endhint %}

 Apply `Modifier.redacted()` to your composable to be redacted, like so: